rabbittsui/ModelCardDiff/README.md

 A model card is a document that describes what a model does, what it should be used for, and where it falls short.
 Two things go wrong with model cards over time, and both are quiet.

+The first is that a card makes a capability claim that no evaluation supports.
+Someone writes "reaches state of the art quality on every public benchmark" and there is no result in the card that measures it.
+The claim reads well and cites nothing, or cites an evaluation that does not appear in the results.
+A reader skimming the card has no way to tell a backed claim from an unbacked one.

+The second is that a card loses a limitation between versions.
+A model had a known weakness, the weakness was written down, and in the next revision the sentence is gone.
+Nobody announced the removal.
+The model may still have the weakness.
+A plain text diff would show the deletion buried among reworded sentences and updated numbers, and it is easy to miss.